PBS 58 of X — Bootstrap Breakpoints

 xs which covers all viewports from 0px wide up.

-Now try re-size the window.
+Now try to resize the window.
 For viewports narrower than 768px there are three full-width columns stacked on top of each other, but once your viewport becomes wider you get one full-width column followed by two half-width ones underneath.

 col-lg to each of the three columns.